 There are a number of basic categories of information listed on AusTender:

 - Pre-release Notices

 - Contract Notices

 - Standing Offer Notices

-- Closed and Current Multi-Use Lists
+- Closed Multi-Use Lists

 - Annual Procurement Plans.

-Search facilities on AusTender help you identify individual tenders or contracts which may be of interest.
+Search functions on AusTender help you identify individual tenders or contracts which may be of interest.
 For example, you can search for relevant business opportunities based on a variety of indicators including the organisation name, category of goods or services, or the closing date for submissions.